-All outstanding balances with related parties concerning Intra-Group transactions, which are separately disclosed, are priced based on contractual agreements.
-No expense has been recognised in the current or previous year for default risks of amounts owed by related parties.
+All outstanding balances with related parties concerning Intra-Group transactions, which are separately disclosed, are priced on contractual agreements.
+No expenses have been recognised in the current or previous year for default risks of amounts owed by related parties.
+The presented business relations are conducted at arm's length terms.